monkironk/mdxpress/README.md

 # mdXpress

 ## Built using:
--Django for the backend
+- Django for the backend
--Vue.js for the frontend
+- Vue.js for the frontend
--PostgreSQL as the database
+- PostgreSQL as the database

 ## Getting started , Settings for the Backend step by step
 ### You will need to have a version of Python3 & Postgresql installed !!!!!